Rethymnon Town Crete

 The Venetian Loggia, from the 16th century, used to be a gentlemen’s club and is now the Rethymnon information office, is just down from the Liondaria.

-All around the old town, Venetian doorways and doors in various states of disrepair can be discovered, like the one below, which is the entrance to the Veneto Restaurant.
+All around the old town, Venetian doorways and doors are to be discovered, like the one below, which is the entrance to the Veneto Restaurant.
 These doorways have inspired the art of the doors of Crete by Dalius Art.

 Rethymnon Town Beach